ubaidsayyed54/Teensy-YOLO/README.md

 # YOLO-Pi
-Fast object recognition (~15 FPS) on Raspberry Pi 3, using YOLO (v2)/Darknet with NNPack on a custom dataset (a single class) and scaled down version of Tiny-YOLO-VOC v2 (Teensy-YOLO?) with custom anchor.
+Fast object recognition (~15 FPS) on Raspberry Pi 3, using YOLO (v2)/Darknet with NNPack on a custom dataset (a single class) and scaled down version of Tiny-YOLO-VOC v2 with a custom anchor.

 Use-Case
 --------